Torqabeh District

+Location of Toroq in Toos (ancient Susia) region.

 Torqabeh District (بخش طرقبه) is in Torqabeh and Shandiz County, (Note: Formerly Binalud County) Razavi Khorasan province, Iran.
 Its capital is the city of Torqabeh.

 Demographics

 Population

 At the time of the 2006 National Census, the district's population (as a part of Mashhad County) was 50,339 in 13,656 households.
-The following census in 2011 counted 27,502 people in 8,501 households, by which time the district had been separated from the county in the establishment of Binalud County, (Note: Renamed Torqabeh and Shandiz County) The 2016 census measured the population of the district as 33,344 inhabitants in 10,805 households.
+The following census in 2011 counted 27,502 people in 8,501 households, by which time the district had been separated from the county in the establishment of Binalud County.
+(Note: Renamed Torqabeh and Shandiz County) The 2016 census measured the population of the district as 33,344 inhabitants in 10,805 households.